ElOtro/clean-api/README.md

 ## How to run

-- create PostgreSQL database "stockup_tes"
+- create PostgreSQL database "stockup_test"
 - run "make migrate"

 Gin was replaced with Chi